aditya-parab/adp-planner/README.md

 ### 2. Run the Installation Script

 This project includes an `install.sh` script to automate the setup process.
 This script will:
+*   Create a virtual environment to isolate dependencies
-*   Install the necessary Python dependencies.
+*   Install the necessary Python dependencies (Textual framework)
-*   Create a `planner` command that you can run from any terminal location.
+*   Create a `planner` command that you can run from any terminal location

 To run the installation script: